INTERMEDIATE LEVEL COURSE

 The darker Attic Room with its LOCRIAN Mode is not where music will usually commence.

-Sometimes a shady Minor Chord Room has a light switched on and becomes an artificially sunnier Major Chord called a Major V (Major Fifth) or sometimes Major III (Major Three).
+Sometimes a shady Minor chord Room has a light switched on and becomes an artificially sunny Major chord called a Major V (Major Fifth) or relative Major III (Major Three).

-Its Mode is affected and represented by Light Rays out of the window because one Note does not belong inside the House.
+Its Mode is altered and represented by Light Rays out of the window because one Note does not belong inside the House.

 Only the PHRYGIAN Room and AEOLIAN Room have lights.